dewey/kirby-posse/README.md

 # POSSE Plugin for Kirby

 This plugin enables Publish (on your) Own Site, Syndicate Elsewhere (POSSE) functionality for your Kirby site.
-Automatically syndicate your posts to Mastodon and Bluesky (For now), or manually decide which ones you want to syndicate.
+Automatically syndicate your posts to Mastodon, Bluesky, and Nostr, or manually decide which ones you want to syndicate.

 ## Features

-- Automatically syndicates your posts to Mastodon and Bluesky
+- Automatically syndicates your posts to Mastodon, Bluesky, and Nostr
 - Customizable post template with support for title, URL and tags
 - Queue system for managing which posts get syndicated
 - Configurable delay before syndication (To fix typos)